reis/cv/AndreReis_markdown.md

   - Technologies:
     - _Linux, PHP, PostgreSQL, Oracle, MySQL and MS-SQL_
   - Summary:
-    - Responsible for the design and development of...
+    - Responsible for the design and development of:
       - the company intranet to be used over Latin America
       - Help desk Tickets Management System
       - Billing system to charge recurrent services and provide reports to finance team